Opinion | A pot-smoking candidate reminds us how far we have to go on cannabis

 Biden believes no one should be in jail because of cannabis use.
 As president, he will decriminalize cannabis use and automatically expunge prior convictions.
 And, he will support the legalization of cannabis for medical purposes, leave decisions regarding legalization for recreational use up to the states, and reschedule cannabis as a schedule II drug so researchers can study its positive and negative impacts.

-While some of that would have to be done through legislation (and a federal decriminalization bill did pass the House in December 2020), so far Biden hasn’t done anything at all on the issue.
+While some of that would have to be done through legislation (and a federal decriminalization bill did pass the House in December 2020), so far, President Biden has done nothing at all on the issue.

-It’s hard not to conclude that this was one of those issues where Biden took a position he was comfortable with — and one to the right of other candidates urging legalization, including his future vice president — but it wasn’t something he cared about or would expend effort on.
-Which may not be surprising for a man who came of age in the 1950s, when cannabis was still considered an evil weed consumed only by criminals and jazz musicians.
+It’s hard not to conclude that this was one of those issues in which Biden took a position he was comfortable with — and one to the right of other candidates urging legalization, including his future vice president — but it wasn’t something he cared about or would expend effort on.
+Which might not be surprising for a man who came of age in the 1950s when cannabis was still considered an evil weed consumed only by criminals and jazz musicians.

 You’ll know that cannabis has really become mainstream when even politicians will say it’s something they partake of today, even with their weighty jobs, just as they might say that in the evening they enjoy a glass of wine or a fine single malt.